top of page

 Valentine’s Day SEL Books for Kids: Teaching Empathy, Feelings, and Kindness by Grade Level

 Valentine’s Day social-emotional learning books for kids offer a powerful way to teach empathy, emotional awareness, kindness, and inclusion during February and beyond.
 While Valentine’s Day is often associated with cards and candy, it also brings big feelings and social challenges for children—making it an ideal time to intentionally focus on SEL and character education at home and in the classroom.
-Two standout children’s books, In My Heart: A Book of Feelings by Jo Witek
+Two standout children’s books, In My Heart: A Book of Feelings by Jo Witek a

 Jan 264 min read